-(3) Source: U.S. Energy Information Administration website FAQ
+(2) Source: U.S. Energy Information Administration website FAQ.

-Residential/ commercial

-- " typically used where natural gas is not readily available to heat buildings, water, and for cooking, refrigeration, laundry, off-grid electrical generation and residential fireplaces - " demand depends on weather conditions and energy conservation - " extremely competitive, especially as natural gas becomes more available in rural markets - " residential demand depends on cost and availability, while commercial demand varies with economic activity.

-Industrial

-" used for forklift truck.

-- welding, resale agent, construction and roofing markets, process heating and heat treatment for manufacturing, forestry, mining and fuel for oilfield applications in Western Canada - " demand depends on economic activity levels.

-Wholesale

-- " includes the sale of bulk propane used in large quantities sourced direct from refinery to customer - " applications can range from mining, forestry or even utilities.

-Oilfield

-- " uses include propane powered combustion engines and power generation used in the extraction process, heating of crude oil to improve handling and transportation, and heating of water used in various fracking processes - " demand depends on global economics and access to new markets beyond the U.S.

-Motor Fuels
+Of the propane produced in Canada every year, it is estimated that 52% is exported to the United States, mainly by truck and railcar.
+The remainder is used to satisfy domestic demand in Canada which is estimated at 5.55 billion litres per year.
+Demand in both Canada and the United States includes industrial, commercial and residential, with residential consumption making up the majority.
+Highlights of the customer segments, including the primary use and key conditions impacting customer demand, are described in the chart below.

-- " used to fuel vehicles. particularly large volume users like public and private fleets - " could help lower Canada's greenhouse gas emissions, as propane vehicle emissions are low in greenhouse gas and other pollutants that contribute to ground level ozone and respiratory health problems - " despite decline over the last 10 years, renewed interest due to new developments in engine conversion technology combined with the lower price of propane relative to oil.
+Residential/ commercial > typically used where natural gas is not readily available to heat buildings, water, and for cooking, refrigeration, laundry, off-grid electrical generation and residential fireplaces > demand depends on weather conditions and energy conservation > extremely competitive, especially as natural gas becomes more available in rural markets > residential demand Industrials used for forklift truck, welding, resale agent, construction and roofing markets, process heating and heat treatment for manufacturing, forestry, mining and fuel for oilfield applications in Western Canada demand depends on economic activity levels.
+Wholesale includes the sale of bulk propane used in large quantities sourced direct from refinery to customer applications can range from mining, forestry or even utilities.
+Oilfield " uses include propane powered combustion engines and power generation used in the extraction process, heating of crude oil to improve handling and transportation, and heating of water used in various fracking processes " demand depends on global economics and access to new markets beyond the U.S. Motor Fuels " used to fuel vehicles, particularly large volume users like public and private fleets " could help lower Canada's greenhouse gas emissions, as propane vehicle emissions are low in greenhouse gas and other pollutants that contribute to ground level ozone and respiratory health problems " despite decline over the last 10 years, renewed interest due gas becomes more available in rural markets , despite decline over the last 10 years,